Savez Radio-Amatera Srbije

-The Savez radio-amatera Srbije (SRS) (in English, Amateur Radio Union of Serbia) is a national non-profit organization for amateur radio enthusiasts in Serbia.
+The Savez radio-amatera Srbije (SRS) (in English, Amateur Radio Union of Serbia) is the national non-profit organization for amateur radio enthusiasts in Serbia.
 Key membership benefits of SRS include the sponsorship of amateur radio operating awards and radio contests, and a QSL bureau for those members who regularly communicate with amateur radio operators in other countries.
 SRS represents the interests of Serbian amateur radio operators before national, European, and international telecommunications regulatory authorities.
 SRS is the national member society representing Serbia in the International Amateur Radio Union.